 Muramoto is also very interested in coexistence in nature, like the relationship between insects and plants.
-This reminds him of the importance of each different material in his work.
-The forms evolve from the relationship between the different materials.
-For example, the bowed twigs create movement; the fabric stretched over them creates the curved surface; then the lacquer coated on the surface finalizes the forms.
-And this is his goal: to make interesting forms through the relationships of each of three components.
+Nature reminds him of the importance of each different material in his work.
+The forms evolve from the relationship between the various materials.
+For example, the bowed twigs create movement; the fabric stretched over them creates the curved surface; then, the lacquer coated on the surface finalises the forms.
+And this is his goal: to make exciting forms through each of these three components' relationships.